MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/definitions/parameters/dataTypes.md

 Secure strings use the same format as strings and secure objects use the same format as objects.
 The `secure*` data types indicate that DSC and integrating tools shouldn't log or record the values.
-If a secure data type parameter is used for a resource instance property that doesn't expect a secure value, the resource might still log or record the value.
-If the resource has independent logging or recording that isn't handled by DSC, the value might be stored insecurely.
+If a secure data type parameter is used for a resource instance property that doesn't expect a secure value, the resource may still log or record the value.
+If the resource has independent logging or recording that isn't handled by DSC, the value may be stored insecurely.

 Use secure strings for passwords and secrets.
 Never define a default value for secure string or secure object parameters.